Y0dax/azure-stt-subtitles-electron/readme.md

 > :information_source: Make sure to start OBS with this shortcut for the subtitles to work.
 If the subtitle program cannot access your microphone, a message will display after 15 seconds regarding this step.
 >
-> :warning: Do not use the "Start Subtitles" button in the app if using browser source.
+> :warning: Do not use the "Start Subtitles" button in the app if using a browser source.
 It is only used for option 2 (window capture).
 The browser source can just be visibility toggled for subtitles.

 <br/>